kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-fn.md

 #### Container Environment

-  When run by `kustomize config run-fns`, functions are run in containers with the following environment:
+  When run by `kustomize config run`, functions are run in containers with the following environment:

   - Network: `none`